Ireland eyes charges in Anglo Irish probe by March

 The court accepted a request by the director of corporate enforcement and the police to extend the investigation for a further six months due to the complexity of the matter.
 It will be back before the court on July 27.

-The delay in charging those responsible has frustrated Irish taxpayers who have pumped 63 billion euros (53 billion pounds) -- the equivalent of more than a third of the country's annual economic output -- into the banking sector to keep it afloat after a devastating property crash.
+The delay in charging those responsible has frustrated Irish taxpayers who have pumped 63 billion euros ($81.7 billion) -- the equivalent of more than a third of the country's annual economic output -- into the banking sector to keep it afloat after a devastating property crash.